dnsimple/dnsimple-support/content/articles/integrated-dns-providers.markdown

 ## Supported Features

-- **Import integrated zones**: When you link an integrated DNS provider to your DNSimple account, zones hosted on that integrated DNS provider will be imported into DNSimple and listed on the [Zones](/articles/managing-integrated-zones) page.
+- **Import integrated zones**: When you link an integrated DNS provider to your DNSimple account, zones hosted on that integrated DNS provider will be imported into DNSimple and listed on the [Domain Names](/articles/managing-integrated-zones) page.
 - **Manage integrated zone records**: List, create, update, and delete integrated zone records from DNSimple using the [Deployment Editor](/articles/deployment-editor).
 - **Sync integrated zone records**: Sync your zone records from the integrated zone to DNSimple, or from DNSimple to the integrated zone, with the [Deployment Editor](/articles/deployment-editor#record-syncing).